 6 August 2015 by Marketing Team

-In the second instalment of the FJG Technology series, we look at technology not generally discussed, that we vary rarely sit back and look at the efforts and lengths once went through to create.
+In this second instalment of the FJG Technology series, we look at technology not generally discussed, that we vary rarely sit back and look at the efforts and lengths once went through to create.
 These are technologies that are taken for granted that can be surprisingly powerful….

 This one was always going to crop up in this blog, the car is something we cannot seem to live without.
 In general, the direct uses of cars and other vehicles are clear, we drive them to and from work and wherever else we may need to reach.
 But what about the uses we don’t think about?
 For example, supermarkets delivery Lorries, military vehicles, postal services vehicles from vans to aeroplanes and even the Lorries that are used to transport our own cars.
 The car affects our lives in more ways than one; we just don’t see it everyday…